Large-scale quantization of trace I: Finite propagation operators: Introduction

 \paragraph{Structure of the paper.}

 While this paper has ended up being rather lengthy, the conceptual core of the argument is rather short.
-Much of the space is taken by elaborations of the abstract toolbox that we employ to prove our results: Coarse cohomology, algebraic $K$-theory and the Chern character.
+Section~\ref{KuboKitaevPairings} introduces the (new) notion of coarse transversality and contains the precise definition of the Kitaev and Kubo pairings.
+Sections \ref{SectionCoarseCohomology} \& \ref{Section4} elaborate on the abstract toolbox that we employ to prove our results: Coarse cohomology, algebraic $K$-theory and the Chern character.
 Readers familiar with these notions (or those courageous enough to delve right in) may want to jump directly to Section~\ref{ProofQuantization}, which contains the actual arguments, and consult earlier sections for details of the toolbox when the need arises.

-In Sections~\ref{SectionHalfSpaceClasses} \& \ref{SectionPartitionClasses}, we explain how partitions and collections of half spaces give rise to coarse cohomology classes.
+In Sections~\ref{SectionHalfSpaceClasses} \& \ref{SectionPartitionClasses}, we explain how partitions and collections of half-spaces give rise to coarse cohomology classes.
 In Section~\ref{SectionIntegralityKubo}, we use a dimension reduction argument to prove the integrality result for the Kubo pairing.
 The integrality result for the Kitaev pairing is derived from the Kubo result by combining our ``equipartition principle'' from Section~\ref{SectionPartitionClasses} with a ``classifying map'' argument from Section~\ref{SectionIntegralityKitaev}.
 In the final Section~\ref{SectionDualIndexTheorem}, we give an index theoretic interpretation of the Kubo pairing and show its non-triviality in the case of $M=\R^n$.

 \paragraph{Acknowledgements.}

 The authors would like to thank Ulrich Bunke, Alexander Engel and Ralf Meyer for helpful conversations.
 M.\ L.\ thanks SFB 1085 ``Higher invariants'' for support.